"Without a vision, the people perish"

 WHAT

-Press conference for Danielle Keys Bess, Candidate for Texas State Representative – District 147
+Press conference for campaign of Danielle Keys Bess, Candidate for Texas State Representative - District 147

 WHEN